zyedidia/micro/runtime/help/tutorial.md

 Now press `F2` to save current file and `Ctrl-q` to close it.

+To preview the changes, run `git diff` by pressing `Ctrl-b` ("shell mode") and entering the command.
+You will see changes only to the second file `plugin.go`, because the first file is not saved yet.

 Hit `Ctrl-q` again and micro will prompt if you want to save the first file before closing.
 Press `y` and you're done.